Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-28-chainable-options.md

 ## Real-life example

-You can find chainable options in [yargs](https://www.npmjs.com/package/yargs) when you create a CLI in node.js
+You can find chainable options in [yargs](https://www.npmjs.com/package/yargs) – the node.js library to create a CLI for your needs.

-For example, you need to create a command `test` which can accept optional `testDir`, `ip` and `testCount` options:
+For example, when you need to create a command `test` which can accept optional `testDir`, `ip` and `testCount` options, you can define it this way:

 ```typescript title="Test command which accepts 3 optional options"
 import * as yargs from "yargs";